 Pupils will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs.

 Key Stage 3 – Design and Technology

-During Key Stage 3, students will have the opportunity to work on a number of skills and gain theoretical knowledge.
+During Key Stage 3, students will have the opportunity to work on a number of skills and gain theory knowledge.
 This will be achieved through a number of projects that they complete during Key Stage 3.
-Students will get the opportunity to work with a range of different materials: wood, plastic, metal, and textiles, earning about how to cut and shape them using a range of tools and machinery.
+Students will get the opportunity to work with a range of different materials: wood, plastic, metal and textiles, learning about how to cut and shape them using a range of tools and machinery.